Directed by JJ Abrams | Written by Abrams and Chris Terrio, with Derek Connolly and Colin Trevorrow | 141 min

 There’s a lot more of golden droid C3P0 (Anthony Daniels) this time out, which is good because he brings the laughs, something the last couple of films could’ve used more of.
 Leia says, “Never underestimate a droid,” which is a real change from the kind of classism that goes on with our metallic friends in this series.
 Star Wars works best when it’s just a little laid back, which the new Star Wars series The Mandalorian has figured out on Disney Plus.
 None of these Disney feature films have been able to replicate the light touch of the original movies, but of the three this one comes closest.

-There will be those who don’t agree, based on a few early reviews, but these last three films have improved as they’ve gone along, which is one way they’re like George Lucas’ prequels.
+There are those who don’t agree — based on a few early reviews — but these last three films have improved as they’ve gone along, which is one way they’re like George Lucas’ prequels.
 The Force Awakens was a reasonable reboot to this saga, good enough to make us care again about Star Wars and forget the crimes of those Anakin movies.
-I didn’t love The Last Jedi, but I recognize it took risks narratively, shaking up the status quo, but it’s weighed down by major plot problems and a creeping feeling we’ll never care about these new characters as much as the original cast.
+I didn’t love The Last Jedi.
+It took risks narratively, shaking up the status quo, but it’s weighed down by major plot problems and a creeping feeling we’ll never care about these new characters as much as the original cast.

 There’s more Carrie Fisher in this film than I would’ve expected.
 She died shortly after The Last Jedi was released, but the filmmakers take unused footage from the previous pictures and stitch it into this one, and unfortunately, that’s what it looks like.
 She doesn’t get the send-off she deserves, especially given a key mid-movie plot point that should’ve been a much bigger deal.
 To their credit, they avoid the digital double, the one element of Rogue One that didn’t work at all, but Fisher’s absence puts this movie in a corner it can’t get out of.

 And there’s no getting away from the fact Abrams has gone in and course-corrected, erasing a few of the weird left turns Rian Johnson brought to The Last Jedi that made it feel less like a corporate product and more like the result of a single filmmaker’s vision.
-This change might please some of the more rabid and ridiculous in the franchise fanbase, but the mechanics of the plot—let’s rush to one planet and then another to get some map or meet someone who can help us do something else—is breathless and frequently awkward.
+This change might please some of the more rabid and ridiculous in the franchise fanbase, but the mechanics of the plot — let’s rush to one planet and then another to get some map or meet someone who can help us do something else — is frequently awkward.
 When you watch the original trilogy, you always have a clear sense of the stakes, and with these movies you often don’t.

 By the time we reach the finale, the movie provides drama that feels earned.
 It’s an emotional closure that, if a bit cod Shakespearean, gives fans an ending that satisfies.